Austin Apartments That Actually Allow Large Dogs (Verified List)

 How often do apartment pet policies change?

 Pet policies can change when a property switches insurance carriers, management companies, or ownership.
-We verify listings on this page quarterly, but always confirm with the leasing office before paying an application fee.
+We verify listings on this page quarterly.
+But always confirm with the leasing office before paying an application fee.
 If you find a policy has changed, call us at (512) 360-0852 and we’ll update this page.

 Can my landlord change the pet policy after I sign a lease?

 In Texas, your lease is a binding contract.
-If your lease allows your pet, the property generally cannot change the pet policy for your unit during your lease term.
-At renewal, the property can update its pet policy, including adding breed restrictions or weight limits that would affect your pet.
-Read your renewal offer carefully and compare the pet addendum to your original lease.
-TexasLawHelp.org has additional resources on tenant rights.
+If your lease allows your pet, the property generally cannot change the pet policy for your unit mid-term.
+Renewal is a different story.
+The property can update its pet policy at renewal, including adding breed restrictions or weight limits that would affect your dog.
+Read your renewal offer carefully.
+Compare the pet addendum to your original lease.
+Our guides to breaking a Texas lease and unenforceable lease clauses cover your options if a renewal changes the deal on your pet.

 Austin has 1,000+ apartment communities.
 Plenty of them accept large dogs.
 The trick is knowing where to look and what to ask before handing over a non-refundable application fee.